 Make Behavioral Health a Priority in Your Department

-The National Volunteer Fire Council’s Share the Load program provides tools and resources to help departments and responders proactively address behavioral health and prevent firefighter suicides.
-These include the following:
+- The Share the Load program features resources, tools, and training to help emergency responders and departments address behavioral health and wellbeing.